Improved Variance-Aware Confidence Sets for Linear Bandits and Linear Mixture MDP

-The starting point of our algorithm design is from \cite{zhang2020reinforcement}, in which the authors obtained a nearly horizon-free regret bound in tabular MDP.
-A natural idea is to combine their proof with our results for linear bandit (cf. \sectionref{sec:bandit}) and obtain a nearly horizon-free regret bound for linear mixture MDP.
+The starting point of our algorithm design is from \citet{zhang2020reinforcement}, in which the authors obtained a nearly horizon-free regret bound in tabular MDP.
+A natural idea is to combine their proof with our results for linear bandits and obtain a nearly horizon-free regret bound for linear mixture MDP.

-Note that, however, there is one caveat for such direct combination: in \sectionref{sec:bandit}, the confidence set $\Theta_k$ is updated at a per-round level, in that $\Theta_k$ is built using all rounds prior to $k$; while for the RL setting, the confidence set $\Theta_k$ could only be updated at a per-episode level and use all time steps prior to episode $k.$ Were it updated at a per-time-step level, severe dependency issues would prevent us from bounding the regret properly.
+Note that, however, there is one caveat for such direct combination: in Section~\ref{sec:bandit}, the confidence set $\Theta_k$ is updated at a per-round level, in that $\Theta_k$ is built using all rounds prior to $k$; while for the RL setting, the confidence set $\Theta_k$ could only be updated at a per-episode level and use all time steps prior to episode $k.$ Were it updated at a per-time-step level, severe dependency issues would prevent us from bounding the regret properly.
 Such discrepancy in update frequency results in a gap between the confidence set built using data prior to episode $k,$ and that built using data prior to time step $(k,h).$ Fortunately, we are able to resolve this issue.
-In \lemmaref{lem:boundI}, we show that we can relate these two confidence intervals, except for $\tilde{O}(d)$ ``bad'' episodes.
+In Lemma~\ref{lem:boundI}, we show that we can relate these two confidence intervals, except for $\tilde{O}(d)$ ``bad'' episodes.
 Therefore, we could adapt the analysis in \citet{zhang2020reinforcement} only for the not ``bad'' episodes, and we bound the regret by $1$ for the ``bad'' episodes.
-The resulting regret bound should be $\tilde{O}(d^{6.5}\sqrt{K}).$
+The resulting regret bound should be $\widetilde{O}(d^{6.5}\sqrt{K}).$

 To further reduce the horizon-free regret bound to $\tilde{O}(d^{4.5}\sqrt{K})$, we present another novel technique.
-We first note an important advantage of the linear mixture MDP setting over the linear bandit setting: in the latter setting, we cannot estimate the variance because there is no structure on the variance among different actions; while in the former setting, we could estimate an upper bound of the variance, because the variance is a quadratic function of $\theta^*$.
-Therefore, we can use the layering technique on the \emph{magnitude variance} to reduce the regret (comparing~\equationref{eq:bandit-6200} and~\equationref{lem5-1000}).
-We note that one can also apply this step to linear bandits if the variance is predictable.
+We first note an important advantage of the linear mixture MDP setting over the linear bandit setting: in the latter setting, we cannot estimate the variance because there is no structure on the variance among different actions; while in the former setting, we could estimate an upper bound of the variance, because the variance is a quadratic function of $\vtheta^*$.
+Therefore, we can use the peeling technique on the \emph{variance magnitude} to reduce the regret (comparing Equation~\eqref{eq:bandit-6200} and Equation~\eqref{lem5-1000} in appendix).
+We note that one can also apply this step to linear bandits if the variance can be estimated.